dentarg/auth0-blog/_includes/asides/vue.markdown

 Our app and API are now set up.
 They can be served by running `npm run dev` from the root folder and `node server.js` from the `/server` folder.

-With the Node API and Angular app running, let's take a look at how authentication is implemented.
+With the Node API and the Vue.js app running, let's take a look at how authentication is implemented.

 ### Authentication Service